Local

 Delivering a long-term sustainable funding settlement at the Spending Review

-• Commit at the Spending Review to a minimum four-year settlement for local government.
-An evidence-based assessment of council funding needs should be undertaken to provide long-term sustainable resources, taking into the account the forthcoming findings of the Independent Review of Local Government Spending Need and Funding currently being conducted by PwC for the County Councils Network.
+• Commit at the Spending Review to a minimum three-year settlement for local government.
+An evidence-based assessment of council funding needs should be undertaken to provide long-term sustainable resources, taking into the account the findings of the Independent Review of Local Government Spending Need conducted by PwC for the County Councils Network.

 • In line with the Manifesto for Counties proposals for devolution and local growth, the government should remove competitive bidding processes, seeking wherever possible to streamline and consolidate both revenue and capital grants into single, long-term and flexible funding streams, distributed based on need.